csound-flossmanual/csound-floss/book/02-a-make-csound-run.md

 You will see a very basic Csound file (.csd) with a lot of comments in green.

-Click on the \"RUN\" icon in the CsoundQt control bar to start the realtime Csound engine.
-You should hear a 440 Hz sine wave.
+Click on the *RUN* icon in the CsoundQt control bar to start the realtime Csound engine.
+You should hear a 440 Hz sine tone.

 You can also run the Csound engine in the terminal from within CsoundQt.
-Just click on \"Run in Term\".
+Just click on *Run in Term*.
 A console will pop up and Csound will be executed as an independent process.
-The result should be the same - the 440 Hz \"beep\".
+The result should be the same - the 440 Hz beep.

 ### **Using the Terminal / Console**